Pex vs PolicyGuardian

 - What is this tool?

-- PolicyGuardian automates policy compliance and governance risk detection.
+- PolicyGuardian automates compliance monitoring by analyzing documents and workflows for governance risks.

 - How much does it cost?